About

-After an initial period (2009-2015) devoted to interactive installations questioning materiality and the work/viewer relationship, his practice evolved toward systematic series based on the use of rigorous creative protocols.
-These protocols allow his programs to exist as autonomous and accessible creations, unfolding in protean forms: digital/global, physical/local, or hybrid.
+After an initial period (2009-2015) dedicated to interactive installations questioning materiality and the artwork/viewer relationship, his practice evolved towards systematic series based on the use of rigorous creative protocols.
+These protocols allow his programs to exist as autonomous and accessible creations, deploying in protean forms: digital/global, physical/local, or hybrid.

 His work primarily explores human perception of space and techniques for representing depth on a two-dimensional plane.
-Through drawing as a means of formal research, he develops a recurring lexicon: stacked cubes evoking suprematist compositions, wireframe renderings with retro aesthetics, polygonal entanglements.
-This apparent formal poverty becomes the ground for constant reinvention of alteration processes.
+Through drawing as a means of formal research, he develops a recurring lexicon: stacked cubes evoking Suprematist compositions, wireframe renderings with a retro aesthetic, polygonal entanglements.
+This apparent formal economy becomes the ground for constant reinvention of alteration processes.

-His recent research deepens the question of interdependent relationships between elements: how does a form define itself through its relationship to others, how do structural constraints generate new expressive possibilities?
-His projects explore phenomena of superposition, entanglement, and passage, where each element exists only by and in its relationship to the whole.
-This relational logic echoes natural systems where the emergence of complex properties arises from interaction between simple elements.
-Between textual modularity, geometric variations, and cyclical systems, his works interrogate thresholds, obstructions, and echoes that structure our perception of space and time.
+His research deepens the question of interdependent relationships between elements: how does a form define itself through its relation to others, how do structural constraints generate new expressive possibilities?
+His projects explore phenomena of superposition, entanglement, and passage, where each element exists only through and within its relation to the whole.
+By multiplying layers and perspectives within a single composition, his work reflects the contemporary condition of the image: this accumulation of representations that overlap, contradict each other, and end up constituting a screen as much as a window onto reality.
+His works thus testify to the growing difficulty of discerning a stable reality beneath the continuous flow of interpretations.

 I have, for about twenty years, produced with great obstinacy systematic works whose line of conduct has been to reduce my arbitrary decisions to a minimum.
 In order to limit my sensitivity as an ‘Artist’ I have suppressed composition, removed all interest in execution, and rigorously applied simple and obvious systems which can develop, either through actual chance or through the participation of the viewer.